The best restaurants in Puerto Escondido

 April 29, 2025

 We don't need to tell you how special the food (and drinks) are in Mexico.
 It regularly ranks in the top 5 cuisines in the world, and for good reason.
-From mole to margaritas, here are a few places to put on the menu for your trip to Puerto Escondido.
+From mole to margaritas, eating and drinking is one of the best things to do in Puerto Escondido.
+So, here are a few places to put on the menu for your trip.

 There are sooo many places to eat in in Puerto Escondido.
 From cheap and cheerful taquerias (the food highlight of Central America) to European, Asian, and South American food, for a relatively small town this place packs a big punch.

 To make your life easier, this list is split into locations.
 We're covering the main neighbourhoods you might find yourself in, though there are plenty of other places around the town too (too many to put in one list).
-Plus, we're picking out the best of the best for boujee eats, budget eats, local eats, atmosphere and sweet treats.
+There's also a handy cheat sheet at the end, whether you want a budget eat or a pricey treat.

 Rinconada has a few great spots, mostly along the main road (Boulevard Benito Juarez), with some tucked away in the side streets too.